WallarooLabs/wally/intro.md

 ### Core Concepts

 Covers the concepts you'll need to understand in order to build a Wallaroo application.
-Example code is presented using our Python API.

 ### Developing with Wallaroo